-The Backyard Watcher
+The Back Garden Watcher

 The Casual, Travelling Birder

-These are bird watchers who sneak in viewing opportunities during family trips, vacations, or business trips.
+These are bird watchers who sneak in viewing opportunities during family trips, holidays, or business trips.
 Since you don’t know when you’ll get the chance, a quick reaction is critical for these casual birders.
 It’s often beneficial to get smaller, more compact binoculars that are easy to carry around all day.

 Of course, you can also opt for a much more powerful binocular, but keep in mind the weight and space this will consume.
 At any rate, this is a compromise most casual birders are happy to make.